IST-DASLab/gptq/README.md

 # GPTQ

-This repository contains the code for the paper *GPTQ: Accurate Post-training Compression for Generative Pretrained Transformers*.
+This repository contains the code for the paper [GPTQ: Accurate Post-training Compression for Generative Pretrained Transformers](https://arxiv.org/abs/2210.17323).
 The current release includes the following features:

 * An efficient implementation of the GPTQ algorithm: `gptq.py`